christiansassi/computer-vision-project/README.md

     <span><i>Example of a player being cut off due to stitching artifacts</i></span>
 </p>

-In the image, the green circle shows that the feet align correctly across the stitching sections.
-However, the red circle highlights a misalignment in the upper body of the player, which occurs due to the view angle effect mentioned earlier.

-Finally, to improve performance, stitching parameters were cached to avoid recalculating them for each operation.
+To improve performance, stitching parameters were cached to avoid recalculating them for each iteration.

 ## Object Detection on Top-View Images

-Several detection algorithms were applied to the stitched top-view images, testing various techniques from coursework, including frame subtraction, background subtraction, adaptive background subtraction, and Gaussian averaging.
-After evaluation, background subtraction was selected as the most effective method.
+Various object detection algorithms were tested on the stitched top-view images.
+The methods considered include frame subtraction, background subtraction, adaptive background subtraction, and Gaussian averaging.
+Background subtraction was found to be the most effective.

-The first step involves applying a threshold to the image to extract the most relevant areas.
-During this phase, dilation is applied to account for stitching errors that sometimes cause players to be incorrectly displayed as separate objects.
-The dilation helps merge these separated segments into a single object.
-Additionally, small areas are discarded:
+The detection process begins with thresholding the image to highlight the most relevant areas, followed by dilation to account for any stitching errors.
+Small areas are discarded to focus on significant objects:

 <p align="center" text-align="center">
     <img width="75%" src="assets/motion_detection/motion_detection_1.png">